jroakes/NodeRank/README.md

 1. The top node is returned and the text is gotten using the BeautifulSoup `get_text()` method.
 1. We then apply some light NLP post-processing to clean things up a bit more.

+## Notes
+* To run the Jupyter notebook, you will need to install `dragnet` and `boilerpipe3` via pip.
+Tested on ubuntu.
+Had issues installing dragnet on windows due to GNU depencencies.
+* If you can think of a way to improve or want to contribute, email me at `jroakes@gmail.com`.

+## Acknowledgements
+* Ideas and code taken from (An Introduction to Text Summarization using the TextRank Algorithm (with Python implementation))[https://www.analyticsvidhya.com/blog/2018/11/introduction-text-summarization-textrank-python/]